Can Stress Increase Your Total IgE Level? The Cortisol Connection

 • Have a family history of atopic conditions such as asthma, eczema, or hay fever

-• Notice unexplained skin reactions or chronic hives, persistent nasal symptoms, or respiratory changes
+• Notice unexplained skin reactions, persistent nasal symptoms, or respiratory changes

 • Live or work in a high-stress environment and wish to monitor immune markers